 From Indian footpaths to modern highways, mountain gaps have controlled human movement and settlement.

 Erected by Shenandoah National Park.

 Location.
-38° Touch for map.
-Located at the Pass Mountain Overlook in Shenandoah National Park.
-Marker is in this post office area: Luray VA 22835, United States of America.
+Marker Touch for map.
+Marker was in this post office area: Luray VA 22835, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-William Randolph Barbee (approx. 1.3 miles away); Thornton Gap (approx. 1.3 miles away); Rappahannock County / Page County (approx. 1.3 miles away); The Greatest Single Feature (approx. 1.3 miles away); Rocks Older than Mankind (approx. 2 miles away); Marys Rock Tunnel (approx. 2 miles away); Shenandoah National Park (approx. 2.2 miles away); Pass Run and Thornton Gap (approx. 2.6 miles away).
+At least 8 other markers are within 3 miles of this location, measured as the crow flies.
+Gaps in the Story (a few steps from this marker); William Randolph Barbee (approx. 1.3 miles away); Thornton Gap (approx. 1.3 miles away); Rappahannock County / Page County (approx. 1.3 miles away); The Greatest Single Feature (approx. 1.3 miles away); Rocks Older than Mankind (approx. 2 miles away); Marys Rock Tunnel (approx. 2 miles away); Shenandoah National Park (approx. 2.2 miles away).
 Touch for a list and map of all markers in Panorama.